JospehAdetifa/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-In this tutorial I will outline the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+In this tutorial I will outline the prerequisites and installation of the open-source help desk ticketing system osTicket.
+I will give both written instructions and a video demonstration.
+I find that happying both helps me learn better.<br />

 <h2>Video Demonstration</h2>